pokeypokeypokey/RoboND-Kinematics-Project/README.md

-Theta 2 & 3 are calculated
+Theta 2 & 3 are calculated by solving the following:

+![params][arm]

 ### Project Implementation